Rudrajit12/Mobile-Price-Range-Prediction/README.md

 ---

+## **Impact & Implications**

+The project's findings are like treasure for phone companies!
+They help these companies make smart decisions about how much to charge for their phones.
+Here's how it helps:

+1. **Being the Best Price**: Companies can figure out exactly how much their phones should cost, so they can compete well with other companies.
+They can make sure their prices are just right to attract customers and still make money.
+2. **Finding the Right Spot**: Knowing what features make phones more expensive helps companies decide where their phones fit best in the market.
+They can aim their phones at people who want fancy stuff or those looking for a good deal.
+3. **Standing Out**: By knowing what makes their phones pricier, companies can make them special.
+They can show off cool features or let people customize their phones, making them different from others in the market.
+4. **Getting the Word Out**: Understanding what prices people are willing to pay and what they like helps companies advertise better.
+They can make ads that speak to different kinds of customers, making their ads more effective.
+5. **Making Better Choices**: With all this smart info, the big bosses at these companies can make better decisions about everything from making new phones to how much to spend on ads.
+It helps them use their time and money in the best way possible, leading to more success for their business.

+---

 ## **Challenges & Limitations**

 1. **Feature Engineering**: While the dataset included critical phone features, additional features (e.g., brand, user reviews) could improve model accuracy.